 Natural building is easy in concept.
 Use what is available on the land or nearby.
 Design the home to harness the sun’s heat in the winter and provide protection from the sun in the summer.
 Most importantly, build the home to be your temple, in balance with nature, connected to the earth, and to house your inner sprit.
 The energy derived from building naturally with intention, cannot be put into words, it can only be experienced.
 Building with natural materials in this way creates a shelter that is healing to the mind, the body, and the spirit.

 The economic benefit of natural building is perhaps the most impressive.
-In Nevada County, CA the average price of new construction is approximately $180 dollars per square foot.
-If a natural building was constructed by a homeowner using the Natural Living School, the cost would be roughly $160 per square foot.
+In Nevada County, CA the average price of new construction is approximately $234 dollars per square foot.
+If a natural building was constructed by a homeowner hiring a construction team like the Natural Living Design Build team, the cost would be roughly the same per square foot.
 There are other ways to reduce the cost of construction, like building smaller more efficient homes, and using recycled and salvaged materials.

 Natural building is an affordable way of building that promotes using locally sourced building materials, designed to provide comfort during all seasons, and to connect the homeowners to nature and to spirit.
 Natural Building is an important part of natural living.

 6 Replies to “Natural Building”

 Fascinated with natural building would like to build my own cob home

 Bryant, it’s an extremely fascinating art with an endless array of creative opportunities.
 We encourage people to get involved with a build, get your feet in the clay and hands on the material, to gain the best experience.
 Check out our workshop schedule!!

 We have land that we’d like to open up for you to do a build on!
 If interested please call or email us!
 We are nature way healing and we do healing workshops on our 5 acres of land between Nevada City and grass valley.
 Email is firstname.lastname@example.org or call Lexi Ward at (415) 250-6589